christinichka/Dev-Diary/README.md

         }
         // Else if no jobs print "No Results" else {
-            // Use print instead of println so that a new line is not printed after No Results to match the test output System.out.print("No Results");
+            // Use print instead of println so an extra line is not created below the print System.out.print("No Results");
         }
     }